 4. Ask about your mover’s policies for schedule changes, cancellations, and refunds during the pandemic.

 This is a fluid time when many different things could happen to cause a delay or cancellation, so you want to have maximum flexibility.
 Find out:

 - How easy – or hard – is it to change your moving dates?

 - If you need to cancel your move, will you get a full refund?

 You want to feel confident that if a change or cancellation occurs, you can get your money back.
-For example, PODS makes schedule changes easy, and provides a full refund when you cancel up to 24 hours before your first container delivery.
+For example, PODS makes schedule changes easy, and customers can reschedule or cancel at no cost if they call at least three days before their initial container delivery.